-You can return to this when you feel comfortable.
+You can return to this when you feel comfortable to.
 Consider positions that you will feel most comfortable and supported.
+Remember to abide by your hip precautions if you have undergone a posterior hip replacement.

 When can I return to the gym or other exercise?